jflorian/doubledog-koji/README.md

 ##### `schema_source`
 Source URI for the Koji database schema.
-The default is `/usr/share/doc/koji/docs/schema.sql`.
+The default is `'/usr/share/doc/koji/docs/schema.sql'`.

 ##### `username`
 Name of the user who is to own the database.
-Defaults to `koji`.
+Defaults to `'koji'`.

 ##### `web_username`
 Name of the user that runs the Koji-Web server.
-Defaults to `apache`.
+Defaults to `'apache'`.

 #### koji::gc class